 The studios also play an important role in supporting multimedia projects and high-quality video link ups with other musical institutions around the world.
 The Composition Suite and Production Suite provide facilities for film, TV and electroacoustic composition.

-The RCM boasts specialist string and keyboard workshops, providing our technicians and luthiers with on-site facilities for restoring and maintaining RCM instruments.
+The RCM boasts a specialist keyboard workshop, providing our technicians with on-site facilities for restoring and maintaining RCM instruments.

 Through these resources the library provides vital support for teaching, research and performance at the RCM.
 The friendly and knowledgeable team of librarians also mount regular exhibitions and run seminars on how to make the most of the library.